 - 1 tablespoon chopped Italian parsley for garnish

 - 18 slices French bread (½ inch thick, each slice cut in half) or use a French baguette sliced ½ inch thick

 - In a bowl, beat cream cheese and mustard until smooth.
-Gently stir in the Swiss cheese, ham and ¼ cup chives.
+Stir in the Swiss cheese, ham, and onions.
 Spread 1 tablespoon mixture over each bread slice.
 Place on an ungreased baking sheet.

-- Bake at 350° for 12-15 minutes or until lightly browned.
-Sprinkle with remaining chives.
+- Bake for 12-15 minutes or until lightly browned.
+Sprinkle with parsley before serving.
 Serve warm or at room temperature.